nsnam/ns-3-dev-git/src/spectrum/doc/spectrum.rst

    :align: center

    Plot from MATLAB implementation of CreateRegionalTvTransmitters method in ``TvSpectrumTransmitterHelper``.
-Shows 100 random points on Earth’s surface (with altitude 0) corresponding to TV transmitter locations within a 2000 km radius of 35° latitude and -100° longitude.
+Shows 100 random points on Earth's surface (with altitude 0) corresponding to TV transmitter locations within a 2000 km radius of 35° latitude and -100° longitude.

-A method (CreateRegionalTvTransmitters) is provided that enables users to randomly generate multiple TV transmitters from a specified region with a given density within a chosen radius around a point on Earth’s surface.
+A method (CreateRegionalTvTransmitters) is provided that enables users to randomly generate multiple TV transmitters from a specified region with a given density within a chosen radius around a point on Earth's surface.
 The region, which determines the channel frequencies of the generated TV transmitters, can be specified to be one of the three provided, while the density determines the amount of transmitters generated.
 The TV transmitters' antenna heights